mikesol/purescript-tldr/README.md

 The way `Fix self a` works is that you define a type for `self`.
 In the MySON example, it's `MySONFix`.
 Then, in `a`, you refer to `MySONFix` whenever you want to parse `a`.
 This is how objects and arrays are expressed in the `MySON` example.

+> Mutual recursion is currently not implemented, but it'd be pretty sweet if it were.
+PRs are welcome!

 #### State management

 There are three state-management combinators for keeping and using an internal state.